Manpages

 Evaluation

 The evaluation of format strings is performed by a small virtual machine.
-The machine is capable of evaluating nested expressions as described above, and in addition has an integer register num, and a text string register str.
-When a function escape that accepts an optional argument is processed, and the argument is not present, the current value of either num or str is used as the argument: which register is used depends on the function, as listed below.
+The machine is capable of evaluating nested expressions (as described above) and, in addition, has an integer register num, and a text string register str.
+When a function escape that accepts an optional argument is processed, and the argument is not present, the current value of either num or str is substituted as the argument: the register used depends on the function, as listed below.

 All component escapes, and those function escapes which return an integer or string value, evaluate to their value as well as setting str or num.
 Outermost escape expressions in these forms will print their value, but outermost escapes which return a boolean value do not result in printed output.